devsecopsbiz/cookbook/README.md

     ![](img/AzureDevOpsLab-Builds-Run-01.png)

-2. Monitor the build logs and wait for it to complete
+2. Monitor the build logs, by double clicking the running build, and wait for it to complete

    ![](img/AzureDevOpsLab-Builds-Run-end.png)